SiRumCz/CSC501/assignment3/README.md

 ### Basics

-The tab separated columns from soc-redditHyperlinks-body.tsv were put into a .csv file and then uploaded to filebin
+The tab separated columns from soc-redditHyperlinks-body.tsv were put into a .csv file via Excel.
+The tab separated columns and some of the comma separated ones from soc-redditHyperlinks-title.tsv were as well.
+The comma separated columns that were added are the positive, negative and composite sentiments according to VADER.
-This same .csv file is in this directory titled 'body_tab_separated.csv'
+This .csv files are in this directory in the Imports folder titled 'body_tab_separated.csv' and 'title_tab_separated.csv'.

 ### Run neo4j in Docker